Roochiar/secipher/README.md

 - The second input is the name of the data.
 - The third input is the data itself.

-- The output is in the following format:
+- The output is in the following format:</br>
 `
     {
         status: boolean,